learnwithparam/website/content/blog/bacground-image-with-gradient-overlay-in-css/index.md

 page: false
 category: ['Tutorial']
 tags: ['CSS']
+description: Understanding how to create background image with gradient overlay using CSS3.
+Support for gradient colors have improved in recent years, more and more website start using gradient as background for header, cards, etc
 ---

 Background images with overlay are very common UI feature.
 It will be seen more on Hero, Cards components.